-in atomically-thin semiconductors at room temperature.
-Atomically-thin transition metal dichalcogenides (TMDs) will be integrated into high-Q microcavities enabling strong lightmatter coupling and formation of polaritons.
-The ultimate protected transport in microfabricated artificial lattice potentials (hexagonal, kagome, etc) for exciton-polaritons without the need for a magnetic field.
-Fabrication of microstructured samples for this research would rely on reliable production of high-Q microcavities with embedded large-area (several tens of micrometers) monolayers.
-The experimental possibilities have to be re-assessed at mid-term.
-The realistic mid-term milestone is to investigate this system theoretically.
+Strategic Statement: Research theme 2 aims to demonstrate Approach 2: Exciton-polariton condensates and dissipationless transport in atomically-thin semiconductors at room temperature.
+Atomically-thin transition metal dichalcogenides (TMDs) will be integrated into high-Q microcavities enabling strong light-matter coupling and formation of polaritons.
+The ultimate goal is to demonstrate condensation and superfluidity (dissipationless transport) of polaritons in the monolayers at room temperature, as well as a useful device (ultrafast switch).

+Approach 3: Topologically protected states of exciton-polaritons in atomically-thin monolayers.
+The spin-valley degree of freedom in TMDs holds hope for enabling topologically protected transport in microfabricated artificial lattice potentials (hexagonal, kagome, etc) for exciton-polaritons without the need for a magnetic field.
+Fabrication of microstructured samples for this research would rely on reliable production of high-Q microcavities with embedded large-area (several tens of micrometres) monolayers.
+Alternative approaches of inducing artificial lattices optically will be explored.